 FLOWERS FOODS SETTLES VERMONT CLASS ACTION IC MISCLASSIFICATION CASE FOR $7.6 MILLION.
 A Vermont federal district court has granted preliminary approval to a $7.6 million settlement reached between leading baked goods producer, Flowers Foods Inc., and class of food product distributors in an IC misclassification class and collective action under the FLSA and Vermont state law.
 Flowers Foods is the second-largest commercial bakery in the United States whose brands include Wonder Bread, Tastykake, Sunbeam, and Nature’s Own.
 The company acquired Lepage, a wholly-owned subsidiary that bakes and produces various baked products; Lepage then contracted with independent distributors who purchased distribution rights to sell and distribute products to customers in defined territories.

 In December 2015, the distributors filed a class and collective action complaint against Flowers Foods and Lepage claiming defendants misclassified them as independent contractors and not employees.
 In their complaint, the distributors alleged that they were required to arrive at specified warehouses at specified times to stock their delivery vehicles with product; were responsible for delivering products to customers at times and locations specified by the company; and had no entrepreneurial influence over their day-to-day activities, including sale prices, shelf space within stores, orders, product selection, schedules, and delivery locations.
+Flowers Foods denied the allegations.
 After three years of discovery, the parties agreed to settle the lawsuit for $7.6 million and a number of non-monetary terms, including a Buy Back Option where Settlement Class Members who are current distributors are eligible to have their territories repurchased by Lepage, and creation and implementation of a Distributor Advocate position and Distributor Review Panel to oversee an alternate dispute resolution process and for resolution of contract-related disputes for independent distributors.
+The settlement agreement states that Flowers Foods does not acknowledge any liability but is settling to avoid further litigation costs.
 Neff v.
 Flowers Foods Inc., No. 5:15-cv-00254 (D. Vt.
 June 4, 2020).

-In the prior two months, the same company settled two IC misclassification cases for a combined total of $21.6 million.
-One of those settlements was for $8.3 million covering distributors in North Carolina, and the other was for $13.3 million for distributors in Pennsylvania, Maryland, and New Jersey.
-That same company settled similar lawsuits in the past for another $18 million: $9 million covering distributors in Alabama, Kentucky, Texas, Mississippi, Tennessee, Virginia, and Missouri, and before that for $9 million in yet another case involving North Carolina distributors.
+In the prior two months, the same company settled two misclassification cases, one covering distributors in North Carolina, and the other involving distributors in Pennsylvania, Maryland, and New Jersey.
+The company settled similar lawsuits in the past covering distributors in Alabama, Kentucky, Texas, Mississippi, Tennessee, Virginia, and Missouri, and before that in another case involving North Carolina distributors.

 FLOWERS FOODS ALSO FACES NEW CLASS ACTION FOR IC MISCLASSIFICATION IN CALIFORNIA.
 Less than a week after it settled the Vermont case, Flowers Foods was sued by distributors in California in another class and collective action lawsuit filed in federal court alleging violations under the FLSA and state Unfair Competition Law due to their alleged misclassification as independent contractors.
-The allegations in the California case are similar to those in the Vermont case with regard to claims that Flowers exercises control and direction over the distributors.
-The plaintiff alleges: “In short, Flowers sells the notion that these ‘independent contractors’ will run and control their own sales-related business for their own profit and gain.
-But Flowers never actually operates its business under these terms, despite Deliver Employees’ heavy investment and reliance on the promises Flowers makes.”
+The allegations in the California case are similar to those in the Vermont case with regard to claims that Flowers allegedly exercises control and direction over the distributors.
+It is anticipated that the company will contest these allegations, but California law is far more challenging for companies defending lawsuits of this nature in that state given its stricter test for IC status.
 Maciel v.
 Flowers Foods Inc., No. 3:20-cv-03814 (N. D. Cal.
 June 10, 2020).

 DOORDASH SUED BY LOCAL DISTRICT ATTORNEY FOR ALLEGED IC MISCLASSIFICATION.
 The San Francisco District Attorney has filed a misclassification lawsuit on behalf of the People of the State of California against DoorDash, Inc. alleging violations of the state Unfair Competition Law due to alleged misclassification of delivery persons as independent contractors and not employees.
 The complaint alleges that DoorDash, Inc., a technology company that facilitates food delivery through its on-line platform that connects customers, local restaurants/stores, and delivery drivers who are called “Dashers,” cannot satisfy the newly-enacted three-pronged ABC test now in use in California to establish independent contractor status.